ibnharoon/quran-app-react/README.md

-# This is the react version of the Quran app.
+This is the react version of the Quran app.
 The angularjs version is located [https://github.com/ibnharoon/quranwebservice/tree/master/apps](here).

-# How to test this app
+# How to run this app on your local machine

-## Available Scripts

-In the project directory, you can run:
+### clone the source from git
+`git clone --branch Source https://github.com/ibnharoon/quran-app-react.git <source directory>`

+### install react-script
-### `npm start`
+`npm install react-scripts`

-Runs the app in the development mode.\
+### start the app in development mode
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.
+`npm start`

+### This will automatically open the brower.
+If the browser did not come up, open the browser and navigate to this URL: http://localhost:3000